-How to meet EU standards for organic farming and apply for funding.
+How to meet Great Britain standards for organic farming and apply for funding.

 You must register with an organic control body if you’re going to produce, prepare, store, import or sell organic products.

-You’re breaking the law if you call a food product ‘organic’ if it hasn’t been inspected and certified by one of the UK’s 9 organic control bodies (CBs).
+You’re breaking the law if you call a food product ‘organic’ if it has not been inspected and certified by one of the 8 approved organic control bodies (CBs).

 You’ll have to complete application, inspection and certification steps to become certified to produce or process organic products.
 You can download information packs from more than one of the approved CBs or talk to them to find out more.

 Find out about organic food inspections and tests.

 - avoiding artificial fertilisers and pesticides

 - using crop rotation and other forms of husbandry to maintain soil fertility

 - controlling weeds, pesticides and diseases using husbandry techniques and approved materials to control pests and diseases (where necessary)

 - using a limited number of approved products and substances (where necessary) in the processing of organic food